 Risk management (QCA Principle 4)

 The Board is responsible for identifying the major business risks faced by the Group and for determining the appropriate course of action and systems to manage and mitigate those risks.

 The nature of medical diagnostics development and the early stage and scale of our operations means there are a number of risks and uncertainties.
 The Directors maintain a risk register and have summarised the principal risks and uncertainties that could have a material impact on the Group.
-These are set out in the appropriate section of the latest Annual Report and Accounts.
+The Principal Risks and Uncertainties are set out on pages 26 to 29 in the Annual Report and Accounts 2019.

-The Audit Committee has adopted formal terms of reference and considers financial reporting, corporate governance and internal controls.
-Its review of financial reporting includes discussion of major accounting issues, policies and compliance with International Financial Reporting Standards (IFRS), the law (Companies Act 2006), review of key management judgements and estimates, review and update of the risk register, risk assessment and risk management activities and going concern assumptions.
-It also reviews the scope and results of the external audit and the independence and objectivity of the auditors and makes recommendations to the Board on issues surrounding their remuneration, rotation of partners/staff, appointment, resignation or removal.
-The Audit Committee also considers and determines relevant action in respect of any control issues raised by the auditors.
-The Audit Committee is also responsible for monitoring the provision of non-audit services provided by the Group’s auditors and assesses the likely impact on the auditor’s independence and objectivity when considering an award of any material contract for additional services.
+The Audit Committee has adopted formal terms of reference (see Principle 9) and considers financial reporting, corporate governance and internal controls.
+Its review of financial reporting includes discussion of major accounting issues, policies and compliance with International Financial Reporting Standards (IFRS), the law (Companies Act 2006), review of key management judgements and estimates, review and update of the risk register, risk identification and assessment and risk management and mitigation activities and going concern assumptions.